jrrodgers68/MasterClosetFanController/README.md

 ## Compiling your project

-When you're ready to compile your project, make sure you have the correct Particle device target selected and run `particle compile <platform>` in the CLI or click the Compile button in the Desktop IDE.
-The following files in your project folder will be sent to the compile service:
+When you're ready to compile your project, run the following in the modules folder of the firmware project:  make all PLATFORM={P1/photon/electron} APPDIR=[path to root folder of your project]

-- Everything in the `/src` folder, including your `.ino` application file
-- The `project.properties` file for your project
-- Any libraries stored under `lib/<libraryname>/src`
+The output of the build process will be placed in the target folder inside the root folder of your project.
+To flash a device, use the particle cli tool and run the following command:  particle flash [device_name] [path to .bin file]